alexlichtenberger/dotfiles/README.md

 1. Clone this repository and `cd` into it.
 2. Install the software in [Software Links](#software-links)
 3. Install remaining packages using the following brew commands:
-   1. `brew install stow neovim lazygit uv oh-my-posh ripgrep fd bat zellij thefuck z tlrc`
+   1. `brew install stow neovim lazygit uv oh-my-posh ripgrep fd bat zellij thefuck z tlrc tree-sitter-cli`
    2. `brew install --cask font-fira-code-nerd-font`
 4. Symlink config files with `make all`
 5. Update your terminal to use Nord and FiraCodeNF